 If a patient is suffering from an anal fistula or another medical condition, SCI Healthcare specialists will collaborate with their primary care doctor for creating the best treatment schedule.

 Having all the expertise under one roof means that patient care is discussed carefully.
 Furthermore, the results are provided quickly, as well as the appointments are scheduled timely in coordination with our highly specialized experts.

 Best Fistula Surgeons

-SCI Hospital’s surgeons and experts have extensive experience in treating over 700 cased of anal fistula every year.
+SCI Hospital’s surgeons and experts have extensive experience in treating over 700 cases of anal fistula every year.
 Our specialists make use of advanced imaging technology for tracing the pathways of anal fistulas.
-Some of the latest equipment or tools used by our experts include MRI, endoscopic ultrasound and flexible sigmoidoscopy.
+Some of the latest equipment or tools used by our experts include MRI, endoscopic ultrasound, and flexible sigmoidoscopy.